 Never turn off your thermostat when you leave home in the winter.
 The number one way to prevent frozen pipes is to keep your home warm enough.

-The lowest recommended temperature to set your thermostat to that will still keep your pipes warm is 55 degrees Fahrenheit.
+If you would still like to save on your energy bills while you’re away, the lowest recommended temperature to set your thermostat to that will still keep your pipes relatively warm is 55 degrees Fahrenheit.
 This will keep your pipes and other systems from freezing without racking up a high energy bill.

-Keep in mind, if you have a basement, it’s likely going to be much cooler than 55 degrees which is why it’s recommended to set your thermostat at 55.
+Keep in mind, if you have a basement, it’s likely going to be much cooler than 55 degrees which is why it’s recommended to set your thermostat to at least 55.

 Step 2: Shut Off the Main Water Supply